Stephen Symonds Foster: Women's rights

 In May 1850, Abby Kelley Foster went to Boston to take part in an annual Anti-Slavery Society meeting.
-Afterward, Abby met with ten others including Wendell Phillips, William Lloyd Garrison, Harriot Kezia Hunt, Paulina Kellogg Wright Davis and Lucy Stone to help plan for a women's rights convention.
-They determined that it would be held near Liberty Farm in Worcester.
+Afterward, Abby met with ten others, including Wendell Phillips, William Lloyd Garrison, Harriot Kezia Hunt, Paulina Kellogg Wright Davis, and Lucy Stone, to help plan for a women's rights convention.
+They determined that it would be held near their Liberty Farm in Worcester.
 That October, both Foster and his wife were among the featured speakers at the first National Women's Rights Convention.
-The two spoke again at the annual convention in Cleveland 1853 and in New York in 1856.
+The two spoke again at the annual convention in Cleveland, 1853, and in New York in 1856.

-In 1869, amid tensions building up between factions of women's rights activists, Foster spoke out at a national meeting of the American Equal Rights Association (AERA) to accuse Elizabeth Cady Stanton of advocating "Educated Suffrage"—the right of upper-class white women to vote.
+In 1869, amid tensions building up between factions of women's rights activists, Foster spoke out at a national meeting of the American Equal Rights Association (AERA) to accuse Elizabeth Cady Stanton of advocating "educated suffrage"—the right of upper-class white women to vote.
 Foster implied strongly that Stanton should step down as president of AERA.
 Henry Brown Blackwell tried to calm the waters by saying that all present, including Stanton and Susan B. Anthony, believed in "negro suffrage".
 Frederick Douglass widened the gap when he stood up and stated his position against Stanton's use in her address of the pejorative term 'Sambo'.
-The words of Foster and Douglass served to define a major split which separated women's rights activists into two camps; those like Stanton and Anthony who felt that educated women deserved the right to vote before or at the same time as uneducated men, and those like Stone, Douglass and Foster who felt that the political situation called for a drive to achieve suffrage for the African-American man, followed by a new focus on suffrage for women of all races.
+The words of Foster and Douglass served to define a major split which separated women's rights activists into two camps: those like Stanton and Anthony who felt that educated women deserved the right to vote before or at the same time as uneducated men, and those like Stone, Douglass, and Foster, who felt that the political situation called for a drive to achieve suffrage for the African-American man, followed by a new focus on suffrage for women of all races.

 Later life

 In 1874, Worcester city officials put Liberty Farm up for auction to pay back taxes.
 In a manner similar to prior protests made by women's rights activists such as Lucy Stone, the Fosters refused to pay taxes on the 65 acre farm because Abby Kelley Foster was not given the right to vote and was thus subject to "taxation without representation".
 A sympathetic neighbor bid on the property and then allowed Foster to buy it back from him.
 This became a yearly event, as the Fosters never paid their taxes directly.

 Foster died at Liberty Farm on September 12, 1881.
-A memorial service was held at the Worcester Horticultural Hall on September 24, with Reverend Samuel May, Jr. of Leicester, Massachusetts presiding.
-Tributes to Foster's life and works were spoken by Lucy Stone, Wendell Phillips, Reverend Henry T. Cheever and Parker Pillsbury.
+A memorial service was held at the Worcester Horticultural Hall on September 24, with Reverend Samuel May, Jr., of Leicester, Massachusetts, presiding.
+Tributes to Foster's life and works were presented by Lucy Stone, Wendell Phillips, Reverend Henry T. Cheever, and Parker Pillsbury.